wuw62/wuw62.github.io/about/index.md

 Hello, I’m Weiyi.

-I'm a web developer based in Toronto.
-Originally from China, educated in US and Canada.
-I enjoy designing and working things on web.
-When I'm off screen, you can find me either walking trails, skiing or in the kitchen inventing something new that tastes great.
-I also love movies, travel and photography.
-It's my personal blog, I'll keep sharing my thoughts and some ideas here.
+I’m a web developer based in Toronto.
+I love creating and designing for the web, where I can blend my passion for aesthetic arts with my interest in technology.
+This combination allows me to craft digital experiences that are not only functional but also visually engaging.

+When I’m not in front of a screen, you’ll find me exploring nature on trails, skiing, or capturing moments through photography.
+I’m also deeply interested in movies and travel—all of which inspire my creative work.

+This is my personal blog, where I’ll be sharing my thoughts, ideas, and experiences.
+Thanks for stopping by!

 ![photo by weiyi](../assets/images/me-portrait2.jpeg){:style="margin:50 auto"}

 {:.image-caption}

 *On the street in London, UK.
-Photo by Weiyi's fiancée Jin*

 {::comment}